MicrosoftDocs/sql-docs/docs/big-data-cluster/concept-architecture-pods.md

 |--------|----------|--------|
 |`master-`| StatefulSet|- Containers in each pod:<br><br>  - SQL Server instance<br><br>  - Fluent Bit<br><br>  - Collectd<br><br>  - mssql-ha-supervisor (if Big Data Cluster is deployed for HA)|

-- Controlled by: StatefulSet/`master`

-- Pod: `master-#`

 Each pod contains one instance of SQL Server.
-If the deployment is configured for high-availability (HA), it includes 3 instances with a SQL Server Always On Availability Group containing 3 replicas.
+If the deployment is configured for high-availability (HA), it includes 3 pods.
+Each pod includes a SQL Server instance with databases in a SQL Server Always On Availability Group.

 The SQL Server master instance: